A Guide to Learn How to Stop Your Shoes from Squeaking

 There is very effective shoe spray product in the market that you can use to get rid of squeaking of your shoes.

 a.
 Remove the insole of your squeaking shoe.

-2. Find out the exact areas of your shoes from where the squeaking noise is coming.
+b.
+Find out the exact areas of your shoes from where the squeaking noise is coming.

 c.
 Once you find the affected shoe areas, take out the bottle of WD-40 Shoe Spray and shake it well before you apply it on your shoe.

-4. Finally spray the affected shoe areas such as the shoe tongue, shoe bottom and heels.
+d.
+Finally spray the affected shoe areas such as the shoe tongue, shoe bottom and heels.

 If you are still facing some noise, then use the bottle of WD-40 shoe spray one more time to get rid of remaining squeaking noise.